arturochian/gedr/_posts/2015-01-14-01-Introduction.md

 ```

 ```
-## Warning in remove.packages :
-##   there is no package called 'dplyr'
+## Warning in find.package(pkgs, lib): there is no package called 'dplyr'
 ```